daniel-furman/Furman-and-Goldsby/README.md

 ---

+**Ice physics research of newly discovered densification processes in the near-surface of ice sheets.**

 All code and data required to reproduce analyses presented in Furman and Goldsby, 2020 and Supporting Information (See <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/drive/folders/1eDXEeZ1x04-mp7oUI9cQi2PNBXxXor5x?usp=sharing">Written Outputs</a> through Google Drive or a <a target="_blank" rel="noopener noreferrer" href="https://www.curf.upenn.edu/project/furman-daniel-experimental-ice-compaction">Project Description</a> via CURF).

 ### Introduction to Study